Platform features

 The default export of instant.schema.ts

-should always be the result of a call to i.graph
+should always be the result of a call to i.schema

 .